0chain/zs3server/client-api/README.md

 4. listObjects
 5. getObject
 6. putObject
+7. deleteObject

+There are two query parameters are needed for any api call

+* AccessKey: same as the Zs3server root username
+* SecretAccessKey: same as the Zs3server root password
 ## CreateBucket

 This function will create a bucket for you and this bucket will be stored in 0chain allocation, it should be unique name